 The Charter School Board is the legal entity that governs the charter school.
 As such, its board members must be persons of high integrity, extensive experience, and good judgment.
 Like traditional public schools, charter school boards are composed of Michigan citizens who volunteer their time and expertise.
 However, unlike traditional public schools, charter school board members are appointed by the authorizer rather than elected by the public.

 Quality governance is one of the foundations of high performing schools.
-Grand Valley State University is committed to appointing qualified board members to charter school boards and to providing relevant resources and effective training for charter school board members.
+Grand Valley State University appoints qualified board members and provides them with relevant resources and effective training.

 The links on this page provide resources for new board members, existing board members, and those contemplating board service.